truenas/middleware/gui/freeadmin/static/lib/js/xstyle/README.md

-Xstyle is a framework for building applications through extensible CSS.
-With xstyle you can define data bindings, UI elements, variables, extensions, and shims to create modern web applications with an elegantly simple, stylesheet driven approach.
-Xstyle also includes tools for loading CSS and building and minifying CSS-driven applications.
+xstyle is a declarative language for defining reactive user interfaces. xstyle extends CSS, combining familiar syntax with extensibility for creating componentized interfaces that can be used to present not only HTML, but data objects, with functionally reactive bindings.
+With xstyle you can define data bindings, UI elements, variables, extensions, and shims with a simple, stylesheet-driven approach. xstyle also includes tools for loading CSS and building and minifying CSS-driven applications.

-Much of the functionality in xstyle is still pre-alpha, but this documentation is annotated where implementation is incomplete.
+xstyle is designed to maximize the maintainability and readability of applications, by allowing developers to define relationships and extensions, with clear, concise declarations that express purpose over mechanics, without the noise and repetitiveness of HTML.

+xstyle is designed to maximize the performance of applications, allowing components to be defined and built on modern techniques of event delegation and CSS properties, fully leveraging browser capabilities without zero per-instance overhead.

 # Why Extensible CSS with xstyle?

 Modern web browsers have increasingly moved towards relying on CSS to define the presentation of the user interface.
-Furthermore, CSS is fundamentally built on the powerful paradigms of declarative, function reactive programming, providing similar types of expressiveness as dependency injection systems.
+Furthermore, CSS is fundamentally built on the powerful paradigms of declarative, function reactive programming.
 By adding a few simple CSS constructs, xstyle bridges the gap to provide the capabilities for composition and modular extensions that allow virtually unlimited expression of user interfaces, with a familiar syntax in encapsulated form.
 Xstyle goes beyond the capabilities of preprocessor because it runs in the browser and extensions